lfuelling/coinwatch/README.md

 - Polls current currency info from coinmarketcap.com
 - Displays a notification for each poll and each currency with configurable delays
-- A click on the notification opens the selected currency in the default browser
+- A click on the notification opens the selected currency in the default browser (macOS only)
 - Daemonized.
 Once you started it, you can kill your shell and it will remain running.
 - Should work on Windows, macOS (tested) and Linux.